This document has been prepared in compliance with the Safety Health and Welfare Act 2005.

-To ensure the continued welfare of employees, toilet and cloakroom areas are provided.
+To ensure the continued welfare of pupils/employees, toilet and cloakroom areas are provided.
 Staff must co-operate in maintaining a high standard of hygiene in these areas.

-(b) All fire fighting equipment is regularly tested and serviced by specified contractors.
-In accordance with the recommendation of the appropriate Irish Standard for fire equipment, 20% of extinguishers will be discharged each year and relevant employees trained in the safe use of the equipment.
+- All firefighting equipment is regularly tested and serviced by specified contractors.
+Relevant employees trained in the safe use of the equipment.

 Smoking is prohibited in all areas of the school.

-The attention of employees/trainees is drawn to the following duties of persons employed as laid down in Section 9 of the Safety, Health and Welfare at work Act 198g.
+The attention of employees/trainees is drawn to the following duties of persons employed as laid down in the Safety, Health and Welfare at Work Act 2005.

 No person shall intentionally or recklessly interfere with or misuse any appliance, protective clothing, convenience, equipment provided in pursuance of any of the relevant statutory provisions for securing the safety, health or welfare of persons arising out of work activities.

-All incidents, whether to employees, pupils or members of the public must be reported to the Principal.
+All incidents, whether to employees, pupils or members of the public must be reported to the principal.
 This is necessary to monitor the progress of safety standards and to ensure that proper medical attention is given where required.
 In the case of more serious incidences, parents/guardians should be contacted and an incident report should be emailed to the office for recording on the Aladdin Schools website.